 And what about the sweet, steamed cakes that are so popular during the Chinese New Year season?
 Cakes such as Sticky Rice Cake have symbolic significance on many levels.
 Their sweetness symbolizes a rich, sweet life, while the layers symbolize rising abundance for the coming year.
 Finally, the round shape signifies family reunion.

 So if you missed the fireworks and celebrations on New Year's Eve, don't worry - you'll have another chance to celebrate.
-Chinese New Year falls on February 10 in 2013.
-It is the Year of the Snake.Next page > On to the Recipes! > Page 2
+Chinese New Year falls on January 31 in 2014.
+It is the Year of the Horse.Next page > On to the Recipes! > Page 2